The right moment to engage: why timing is (almost) everything

 Defining a precise ICP: the compass of your prospecting

-- Firmographic: company size, industry, revenue, geographic area.
+- Firmographic: company size, industry, revenue, geography.

 Identifying the right person within the organization